graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each {fragment} defined in the document.
+- For each {fragment} defined in the document:
-- {fragment} must be the target of at least one spread in the document
+  - {fragment} must be the target of at least one spread in the document.

 **Explanatory Text**